 Feel free to write your gender pronouns next to your full name if you wish.

-Lastly, make sure to use your official name in your email signature.
+Lastly, as you create a professional email signature, ensure that you use your official name.
 This way, your recipients can do background checks if they like or connect with you on social media sites.

 Job Title and Company Name